Islands of Light and Legend: France’s Coastal Jewels

 Image by Tripadvisor

 Noirmoutier is a land of contrasts.
 It’s joined to the mainland by a tidal causeway that disappears beneath the sea twice a day.
 Its salt marshes shimmer in the sun, while long beaches stretch into the horizon.
+Vikings once raided these shorelines, and the island later became a stronghold during the Wars of Religion in the sixteenth century.

 In the town of Noirmoutier-en-l’Île, markets brim with sea salt, potatoes, and oysters – the island’s proudest treasures.
 Château de Noirmoutier is a medieval keep surrounded by quiet streets.
 It stands watch in the center of it all.